 - Bolitas in the Covered Market - Brazilian Cheese Balls, like little warm bread and cheese parcels.
 Delicious!

-- Chez Gaston on South Parade (buckwheat galettes, though check the fillings are safe too)
+- Chez Gaston on North Parade (buckwheat galettes, though check the fillings are safe too)

 - The Atomic Twins: Atomic Pizza and Atomic Burger as mentioned above for g/f Italian and American respectively.